Generic Name: idarubicin (eye-da-ROO-bi-sin)

 - Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.

 - Do not touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.

 - Be careful not to cut yourself when you are using sharp objects such as a safety razor or fingernail or toenail cutters.

 - Avoid contact sports or other situations where bruising or injury could occur.

 If idarubicin accidentally seeps out of the vein into which it is injected, it may damage some tissues and cause scarring.
-Tell the health care professional right away if you notice redness, pain, or swelling at the place of injection.
+Tell your right away if you notice redness, pain, or swelling at the injection site.